GT-Analytics/fuam-beta/monitoring/fabric-unified-admin-monitoring/how-to/How_to_deploy_FUAM.md

 - Navigate to the Capacity Metrics App's Workspace
 - Attach this workspace to a P or F capacity
 - Change the name to 'FUAM Capacity Metrics'
-- Copy the Name of the workspace: FUAM Capacity Metrics' and the name of the semantic model 'Fabric Capacity Metrics'.
+- Copy the Name of the workspace: e.g. 'FUAM Capacity Metrics' and the name of the semantic model e.g. 'Fabric Capacity Metrics'.

-The Capacity metrics workspace name will be set later as a value of the 'metrics_workspace' parameter in the 'Load_FUAM_Data_E2E' Pipeline.
+The Capacity metrics workspace name will be set later as a value of the **metrics_workspace** parameter in the 'Load_FUAM_Data_E2E' Pipeline.

-The capacity metrics semantic model name will be set lates as a value of the 'metrics_dataset' parameter in the 'Load_FUAM_Data_E2E' Pipeline.
+The capacity metrics semantic model name will be set lates as a value of the **metrics_dataset** parameter in the 'Load_FUAM_Data_E2E' Pipeline.

 > **Important:**  By default the Metrics App workspace is created on a Pro license.
 If you don't change this to F/P-SKU you will get an error

 ## 6. Run orchestration Pipeline

-> **Info:** The **Load_FUAM_Data_E2E** is the main end-to-end orchestration pipeline of FUAM Basic.
+> **Info:** The **Load_FUAM_Data_E2E** is the main end-to-end orchestration pipeline of FUAM.
 It contains/triggers all other sub-pipelines (FUAM modules), which are implemented in the solution.
 The sub-pipelines download all the required data via APIs and the referenced Notebooks will transform/write the data to the final FUAM_Lakehouse delta tables.

 - Navigate to your FUAM Workspace
 - Search for the item 'Load_FUAM_Data_E2E'